Anthony D. Peluso

 While in law school, Tony was the executive editor for the George Mason Law Review, and he authored the article titled, “A Distinction Without a Difference: How Callahan v.
 Millard County Drew an Unwarranted Line in the Sand of Fourth Amendment Jurisprudence,” 18 GEO.
 MASON L. REV. 163 (2010).
 His recent publications include: Author, “Consumer Can Distinguish Between ‘Grand Hotel’ Marks Based on Minor Differences.”
 World Trademark Review (April 2, 2012); and Co-Author, “TTAB Grants Petition to Cancel Federal Trademark Registration for Former Fast Food Chain Brand,” World Trademark Review (May 1, 2015).

-Tony is a member of the Los Angeles Intellectual Property Law Association (LAIPLA).
+Tony is a member of the Los Angeles Intellectual Property Law Association (LAIPLA) and serves on the LAIPLA Diversity Committee.

 Life Beyond the Law